Universal energy-space localization and stable quantum phases against time-dependent perturbations: Methods

-where we decomposite $H$ into local terms and each $h_A$ is supported on a region $A$.
+where we decompose $H$ into local terms and each $h_A$ is supported on a region $A$.
 Note that one may have different ways of decomposing the total $H$, e.g., coarse-graining, so the termwise norm is not generally unique.
-For qubit Hamiltonians, we can always choose decomposition into Pauli operators to ensure uniqueness.
-In this case, we can define the termwise total variation $\mathbf{V}_{\textnormal{X}}$ for a time-dependent $H(t)$ from $t=0$ to $T$ as
+Any reasonable decomposition should suffice.
+Moreover, for qubit Hamiltonians, we can always choose decomposition into Pauli operators to ensure uniqueness.
+With the decomposition fixed, we can define the termwise total variation $\mathbf{V}_{\textnormal{X}}$ for a time-dependent $H(t)$ from $t=0$ to $T$ as

 where $T>0$.
 We can rewrite $H(t)$ as $H(t)=H(0)+V(t)$.
 An inequality we will frequently use in this work is